publiccodenet/about/activities/tool-management/docusign.md

 ## Guidance on using Docusign

-The chief executive and operations coordinator have an account.
+The Chief executive and Operations coordinator have an account.
 Contracts are uploaded and signatures can be requested via the interface.

 ## Docusign GDPR